R8bert/grafana-docker-server-monitor-/README.md

 # Service Status
 I monitor all my critical services with Node Exporter installed on every LXC container I use.
 By simply using the `up` metric from Node Exporter I can view the status of my services.
 Next to this I also run an Uptime Kuma status page and an external Hetrix Tools monitoring page to monitor all my critical and non critical services.

-# And that's it!
-Any questions you might are more than welcome and I'll do my best to answer them all as best as I can.
-You can reach out to me through my Discord @ Tehlo#0001